AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/simple_dapp/2_contract_deployment.md

 Let's now write a script for deploying your contracts to the Sandbox.
 We'll create a Private eXecution Environment (PXE) client, and then use the `ContractDeployer` class to deploy our contracts, and store the deployment address to a local JSON file.

-Create a new file `src/deploy.mjs`:
+Create a new file `src/deploy.mjs`.
+We import the contract artifacts we have generated plus the dependencies we'll need, and then we can deploy the contracts by adding the following code to the `src/deploy.mjs` file.

 ```js
 // src/deploy.mjs